nfuhs/get-started-elm/part-one.md

 #### Begin the Elm App

-Move to the client folder and then init the Elm project with:
+Create a project folder named elm-app and run following command in it

 ``` elm init ```